hcardamone/sap-automation-poc/readme.md

 SAP Process Automation Robot Framework Lab is an study about automated testing framework developed using [Robot Framework](https://robotframework.org/) for QA purposes for process SAP application.

-## Writen in BDD Automation
+## Writer in BDD Automation

-To this project was used the Behaviour-Driven Development (BDD) method to improve my skilss also my studies.
+To this project was used the Behavior-Driven Development (BDD) method to improve my skills also my studies.

 ## About